samtietjen/mapped-system/README.md

 // .css-0 { margin: '100px'; @media(min-width: 375px) { margin: 200px; } }
 ```

-### Customizing
-Create a new mapper to set custom breakpoints.
+Modify these breakpoints by creating a new mapper.

 ```jsx
 import PropTypes from 'prop-types';